sakandertamoor/sakandertamoor/README.md

 NOW

- - ✨ Crafted last Laracon Online website;
+ - ✨ Crafted last blog website;
-- 🇵🇹 Planing the "Tuga-Co-Op";
+- 🇵🇹 Planning the "Nexus Application";
 - 🍑 What about this?

 BIO